STUDY

 All sports science students must possess a thorough understanding of the principles of scientific enquiry.
 The scientific method and logic, research and analysis techniques, questioning and communication, form the foundation of all science-based disciplines.
 It is also vitally important that a student identify and acknowledge ethical issues in scientific enquiry.
 Students must demonstrate an understanding of the value of critical thinking; a thorough comprehension of the scientific method and how it is applied to their disciplines, and potential graduate professions.

-A sound understanding of exercise physiology is essential to explain the reasons why exercise may be beneficial for health and sports performance.
+Students must be to explain the reasons why exercise can be beneficial for physical health and explain the basis of performance in a variety of sports, including how it may improve over time.
 This module develops the fundamental human and exercise physiology knowledge gained during Level 4.
-In Sport and Exercise Physiology, content focuses on developments in research-derived evidence, detailing how molecular, cellular, tissue, organ and system levels of human physiology respond and adapt to sport and exercise stimuli.
-The ability to learn from contemporary research evidence is vitally important to those wanting to further advance specialist knowledge and apply research-informed practice in the field of exercise or sports physiology.
+In Sport and Exercise Physiology, content focuses on developments in research-derived evidence, detailing how molecular, cellular, tissue, organ and system levels of human physiology respond and adapt to sport and exercise training.
+The ability to learn from contemporary research evidence is vitally important for those wanting to advance their knowledge and apply research-informed practice in the field of health and exercise or sports physiology.
+Furthermore, students must build confidence in delivering tests and services that assess player/athlete components of fitness, making sense of their results, and planning the best course of action based on their interpretation.

 Psychological variables contribute to people's engagement in sport, exercise, and physical activity, their enjoyment in these contexts, and their success in achieving their individual goals by performing these tasks.
 It is therefore not surprising that sport and exercise psychology (SEP) is an equal partner compared to other disciplines in sport sciences.